afnleaf/misc_utils/desubvocalizer/transformer.md

 information from unlabeled data provide a valuable alternative to gathering more annotation, which can be time-consuming and expensive.
 Further, even in cases where considerable supervision is available, learning good representations in an unsupervised fashion can provide a significant performance boost.
-The most compelling evidence for this so far has been the extensive use of pretrained word embeddings [10, 39, 42] to improve performance on a range of NLP tasks [8, 11, 26, 45].
+The most compelling evidence for this so far has been the extensive use of pretrained word embeddings [10, 39, 42] to improve performance on a range of NLP tasks [8, 11, 26, 45].

 Leveraging more than word-level information from unlabeled text, however, is challenging for two main reasons.
 First, it is unclear what type of optimization objectives are most effective at learning